dscruggs/devnotes/books/trask_deep_learning/README.md

 ## 5. Learning multiple weights at a time: generalizing gradient descent

-## 6. Building your first deep nerual newtowrk: introduction to backpropogation
+## 6. Building your first deep neural network: introduction to backpropogation

 ## 7. How to picture neural networks: in your head and on paper